-The CHALLENGERS encourage you to consider downloading and printing out as many proxy cards as you feel necessary to send to the Company-AAG, EquiServe, ADP, your banker or broker, for your records-in an attempt to be certain that your ballot or voting instruction are properly counted.
-A reminder-shareholders are entitled to only one vote per share, and the later-dated proxy card, either by the CHALLENGER'S or the Company-AAG's, will count.
+The CHALLENGERS encourage you to consider downloading and printing out your proxy card to send to the Company-AAG, EquiServe, ADP, your banker or broker, for your records--in an attempt to be certain that your ballot or voting instruction are properly counted.
+A reminder--shareholders are entitled to only one vote per share, and the later-dated proxy card, either by the CHALLENGER'S or the Company-AAG's, will count.